 Aircraft: 1,800 (estimate)

-The KPAF is mainly defensive.
+The KPAF is defensive.
 Most bases are well protected against potential attacks with underground areas and runways.

-Defense force formed by civilians mainly in second tier cities, towns and North Korean villages.
+Defence force formed by civilians mainly in second tier cities, towns and North Korean villages.

 Personnel: 3.6 million (estimate)